PreK and Kindergarten Field Trips

 Choose four field day options from the above and below.
 Groups travel to four 45-minute sessions; four hours (including lunch break); $9.50/person; 50-120 students.

-Print Shop: Observe how printed materials were mass-produced in the past and make a flyer to take home.
+Print Shop: Learn about communication, observe how printed materials were mass-produced in the past, and make a flyer to take home.
 Make a letter for a new font and learn printing terms.

 Primary Sources: Learn differences between source types.
 Understand how museums preserve collections and investigate conservation tools.